ftsrg/theta/hu.bme.mit.theta.formalism.sts/README.md

 ## Tool

 The tool can be built using the command `./gradlew theta-sts` (Linux) or `gradle.bat theta-sts` (Windows).
 The runnable file will appear under _build/libs_.
-The tool also requires the libraries in the _../lib_ folder.
+The tool also requires the libraries in the _../lib_ folder (if you work on Windows, also read the README there).

 The tool can be run with `java -jar theta-sts.jar [arguments]`.
 If no arguments are given, a help screen is displayed about the arguments and their possible values.
 For example, put the example above in a file called `counter.system` and call `java -jar theta-sts.jar -m counter.system -d EXPL -r SEQ_ITP -ll 3`.